betagouv/etabli/README.md

 - `MISTRAL_API_KEY`: [SECRET] _(you can create an API key from your MistralAI "La plateforme" account)_

 _Note: `OPENAI_API_KEY` variable can be found in the code even if not used in production.
 It remains for comparing purposes, but also as a legacy since the proof of concept of Établi was based on GPT models._

-### GitHub access

-During the build we get some repository information from GitHub to enhance Sentry metadata.
-It went well for some time but randomly we got the error:
-`API rate limit exceeded for ${IP} (...)
-But here's the good news: Authenticated requests get a higher rate limit.`

-By default the `@octokit/rest` client will fetch data while not being authenticated so we share the quota with others, which may fail.
-We decided to create a fine-grained personal access token scoped to the current repository with only the scope `Read-Only` on `Contents` to be used as `GITHUB_TOKEN` in Clever Cloud.
-The only drawback is we need to specify an expiration with 1 year as maximum (we hope they will change it in the future to allow "no expiration" as for classic tokens).

-_Note that the other way is to create a GitHub App, connect it to the repository, manage the token... which is way more complicated!
-Even with the current 1 year expiration we are fine since builds are done only if people is working on the project :)_

 #### Monitoring